Fire & Blood (novel): Reception

 Hugo Rifkind of The Times described it as "interminable, self-indulgent crap."
 Roisin O'Connor of The Independent faulted the book for its dry tone and stated that reading it feels like "you've been assigned a mildly interesting, but often tedious, piece of homework".
 Publishers Weekly stated that "Martin's evocative storytelling style and gift for gripping narrative are mostly absent from this dry history".

 Conversely, Dan Jones of The Sunday Times praised the book, calling it "a masterpiece of popular historical fiction".
 Similarly, Chris Lough of Tor.com described the book as "... the best Song of Ice and Fire book in 18 years", a comparison to A Storm of Swords.

-Adaptation
+Adaptations

 The HBO series House of the Dragon, a prequel to Game of Thrones, is based on material from Fire & Blood, which covers the Dance of Dragons civil war.
 The show is produced by Martin, Vince Gerardis, Ryan Condal, and Miguel Sapochnik (also showrunner).

+On April 14, 2026, Warner Bros. announced a film under the working title Game of Thrones: Aegon's Conquest at CinemaCon in Las Vegas.
+The film is set to be written by Beau Willimon and is expected to be released in 2027 or later.